 Under North Carolina law, claims for workers’ compensation benefits must generally be filed within two years of diagnosis.

 If you and your family have a loved one who has died due to a disease or illness caused by asbestos exposure, the statute of limitations on a wrongful death claim in North Carolina is generally two years from the date of your loved one’s death.

 If you fail to file your claims within the statute of limitations in your case, the court can permanently dismiss your claims.
 You or your family will lose the right to seek compensation if claims are not filed in time.
 An experienced asbestos attorney can help you understand the timetables in your particular case free of charge.

 Talk to an Experienced North Carolina Asbestos Attorney Now

-If you have a potential asbestos disease like cancer or asbestosis anywhere in North Carolina, we will be glad to explain your rights at no charge by phone, online or in person.
+If you have a potential asbestos disease like cancer or asbestosis anywhere in North Carolina, we will be glad to explain your rights at no charge by phone, online, or in person.
 Time may be running out on your right to seek compensation for your injuries and damages.
 You may need to move quickly to secure important evidence to prove your case.

 Contact Ward Black Law in Greensboro, North Carolina today.
 We will provide a free, no-obligation case evaluation with one of our knowledgeable asbestos attorneys.
-We have more than 25 years of experience of getting compensation for North Carolinians who have had mesothelioma, lung cancer or asbestosis.
+We have more than 25 years of experience in getting compensation for North Carolinians who have had mesothelioma, lung cancer, or asbestosis.
 We’ll discuss the details of your claim, and you can learn how our firm can help you secure the financial recovery and justice you deserve.